NJMES/IBM_BlockchainCourse__Hyperledger_EstateExchange/README.md

 This a smart contract project is written and completed for IBM Blockchain Course (i.am-vitalize Cybersecurity specialization track).
 My team was task to provide a blockchain solution, leveraging on finding through our Enterprise Design Thinking session.
 We made the decision as a team take up the challenge to improve the liquidity of real-estate assets in Singapore, through identifying the inefficiencies in the current real-estate transfer process and highlight possible improvements through blockchain (hyperledger).
+Project is written leveraging on Hyperledger fabric samples(fabcar) as reference.

 Project Slide Link:
 https://www.slideshare.net/JamesNeo9/estate-exchange-realestate-blockchain-slide